fluxninja/aperture/docs/content/get-started/aperture-cli/aperturectl_blueprints.md

 ### Synopsis

-Use this command to pull, list, remove and generate policies using the Aperture Blueprints.
+Use this command to pull, list, remove and generate Aperture Policy resources using the Aperture Blueprints.

 ### Options